HTTP Node

 • Store HTTP Response At Payload Path: The error can be stored at a path on the payload that you define, in which case the workflow execution will continue.
 If you choose to store the error at a path on the payload, an object will be placed at that path with the original request information as well as the particular error that occurred.

-Note: For Edge Workflows, this feature is only available in GEA version 1.1.1 or higher.
+• The ability to configure error behavior is in GEA version 1.1.1 or higher.
 In earlier GEA versions, the workflow will throw an error and cease execution if the HTTP Node receives no response.

 Node Example